Dan McBeath

-Daniel Jason McBeath (8 April 1897 – 13 April 1963) was a New Zealand cricketer who played first-class cricket from 1917 to 1927.
+Daniel Jason McBeath (8 April 1897 – 13 April 1963) was a New Zealand cricketer who played first-class cricket between the 1917–18 and 1926–27 seasons.
+He was born at Malvern in the Canterbury Region in 1897.

 Cricket career

 Otago and Canterbury, 1917–18 and 1918–19

-After service overseas with the Canterbury Infantry Battalion in World War I, Dan McBeath made his first-class debut on Christmas Day 1917 for Otago against Canterbury, opening the bowling and taking 6 for 52 and 3 for 50.
+After service overseas with the Canterbury Infantry Battalion during World War I, Dan McBeath made his first-class debut on Christmas Day 1917 for Otago against Canterbury, opening the bowling and taking 6 for 52 and 3 for 50.

 Transferring to Canterbury in 1918–19, he was the leading wicket-taker in the Plunket Shield, taking 25 wickets at an average of 17.68.
 In the match against Auckland he took 15 wickets: 9 for 56 (eight of them were bowled; he bowled unchanged through the innings, and would have taken the tenth wicket but for a dropped catch) and 6 for 112.
 Canterbury won and retained the Plunket Shield.
 It was the first time anyone had taken nine wickets in an innings or 15 wickets in a match in the Plunket Shield.